Pierre Montet: Biography

 Montet was born in Villefranche-sur-Saône, Rhône, and began his studies under Victor Loret at the University of Lyon.

+He and Jules Barthoux worked in Cairo together in 1911.

+He was awarded the Commander of the Legion of Honor and Croix de Guerre for his work during WWI.

-He excavated at Byblos in Lebanon between 1921 and 1924, excavating tombs of rulers from Middle Kingdom times.
+He excavated at Byblos in Lebanon between 1920 and 1924.
+During his time there, he excavated tombs of rulers from Middle Kingdom times.
 Between 1929 and 1939, he excavated at Tanis, Egypt, finding the royal necropolis of the Twenty-first and Twenty-second Dynasties: those finds almost equalled that of Tutankhamun's tomb in the Valley of the Kings.

 In the 1939–1940 Egypt excavation season, he discovered the completely-intact tombs of three Egyptian pharaohs at Tanis: Psusennes I, Amenemope, and Shoshenq II along with the partially plundered tomb of Takelot I. The latter tomb contained a gold bracelet of Osorkon I, Takelot's father, as well as a heart scarab.
 He also found the fully plundered tomb of Osorkon II as well as the partly plundered tomb of this king's son, Prince Hornakht.
 The start of World War II in Western Europe in May 1940 stopped all excavation work at Tanis.
 However, after the war, Montet resumed his activities at Tanis and proceeded to uncover the intact tomb of General Wendjebauendjed, (literally the Commander-in-Chief of the Army) who served under Psusennes I, in 1946.
+He also discovered two of the wells within the Amoun temple.

 During his academic career, he served as Professor of Egyptology at the University of Strasbourg from 1919 to 1948 and then at the Collège de France, Paris, between 1948 and 1956.
 He died in Paris on 19 June 1966.